Back to Blink Guides

 Before You Start

-• Gasket pinched during mount causing leaks
+• Gasket pinched during mounting, causing leaks

-• Screws too long strip bracket
+• Screws too long, stripping the bracket

-• No neutral wire at junction box
+• No neutral wire at the junction box

 • Weak WiFi at the floodlight location